- Town Government

 Federal Trade Commission

 Washington, DC 20580

-Consumer Affairs also published its 2019 Identity Theft Statistics regarding trends and statistics.
+Consumer Affairs also publishes its Identity Theft Statistics regarding trends and statistics.
+Castle Rock Police Department (CRPD) has created an information sheet for identity theft victims (PDF).
 If you need more information regarding identity theft, call 720-733-2240 or you may report this crime online now.